How to write an NDIS support letter for someone with a disability

-If you're assisting a family member or friend with an NDIS application, a carer support letter may help the assessment process.
+If you're assisting a family member or friend with an NDIS application, a carer support letter may help the assessment process

-Even if it's not requested, providing a written letter which explains the applicant's goals and daily support needs – as well as the impact the caring role has on you – can help with the assessment.
+Even if it's not requested, providing a written letter that explains the applicant's goals and daily support needs – as well as the impact the caring role has on you – can help with the assessment.

 What is an NDIS support letter?